Ellen's Game of Games: Know or Go

 The winners of the preliminary games stand on a row of trap doors and take turns answering questions.
-One incorrect answer results in the candidate being eliminated from the competition and dropped through the trap door, appearing to slide down a chute that empties below the stage.
-(Contestants drop into a foam pit.)
+One incorrect answer result in the candidate being eliminated from the competition and dropped through the trap door, sliding down a chute and into a foam pit hidden beneath the stage, previously wasn't public knowledge.
 The last candidate standing advances to Hot Hands/Hotter Hands for up to $100,000.